Nancy Alsace And Lorraine, France Travel Guide

 Whether seeking grand historical narratives, artistic inspiration, or simply a charming French city experience, Nancy delivers a complete and rewarding journey.

 Nancy’s past is deeply woven into the fabric of European history.
-For over four centuries, from the 12th century until its incorporation into France in 1766, Nancy served as the Duchy of Lorraine’s historical capital.
+For over four centuries, from the 12th century until its incorporation into France in 1766, Nancy functioned as the Duchy of Lorraine’s historical capital.
 This long period of independence shaped the city's unique identity and architectural legacy.
 The most visible testament to this history is the ensemble of Place Stanislas, Place de la Carrière, and Place d'Alliance, recognized as UNESCO World Heritage Sites.
 These squares showcase the classical architectural style of the 18th century, a period when Stanislas Leszczynski, the last Duke of Lorraine and former King of Poland, transformed the city into a model of Enlightenment urban planning.

 Beyond its classical grandeur, Nancy also is a prominent place in the Art Nouveau movement.
 The influential Nancy School (École de Nancy), active in the late 19th and early 20th centuries, championed this artistic style.
-Artists and artisans from Nancy created masterpieces in glass, furniture, and ironwork, leaving a lasting mark on the city's buildings and museums.
+Artists and artisans from Nancy created masterpieces in glass, furniture, and ironwork, leaving a lasting mark about the city's buildings and museums.

 Long period of independence shaped city's unique identity.